tshrinivasan/post-to-facebook-groups/README.md

 1. get api from here  https://developers.facebook.com/tools/explorer
 and fill the variable api at line 8

-2. After line 18, in the vatiable message, add your content
+2. After line 18, in the variable message, add your content

 3. Find the ids of your desired groups from http://lookup-id.com/ and add this in this array groups at line 32